-Why Your App Reporting Needs It’s Own Database
+Why Your App Reporting Solution Needs Its Own Database

 Reporting can be a secondary thought when apps are designed and developed.
 Because of this, it is common to see reporting solutions running off of the application database, also known as the transactional or operational database.